thibaultDumortier/Rust-imageCompiler/README.md

 ## Future ideas

 - Make it so that a user can simply use a egui GUI to select a directory to compile.
-- Add a filterable compiler, that way one can simply get the compiled images they want.
-- Add a decompiler with user given instructions using a rust trait

 ## How it works